Summer Music Technology

 The Summer Music Technology (SMT) program at Drexel is an innovative educational experience for high school students that uses music to motivate greater interest in science, technology, engineering, and mathematics (STEM).
 This unique one week long non-residential camp is offered at no cost to accepted participants and is our clearest articulation of STEAM learning, a deep integration of STEM with the Arts & Design.

-The program was initially developed with the support of the National Science Foundation and is now entering its 11th year, serving more than 200 students since our first cohort in 2007.
+The program was initially developed with the support of the National Science Foundation and has served more than 200 students since our first cohort in 2007.
 We firmly believe that creating and making are the best ways to learn, not only for students, but for us as program developers.
 We’ve applied our expertise in music, technology, engineering, computing, and science to design every aspect of the curriculum, incorporating our custom-developed iPad apps.
 All SMT activities involve hands-on, project-based learning, to explore:

 - Sound synthesis